The WILD (Wake induced lucid dream) lucid dreaming technique involves keeping your mind awake while your body shuts down and goes to sleep.

 Meditation is something that REALLY helps you become more aware.
 If you meditate every morning and night, you’ll naturally find that lucid dreaming becomes a lot easier.
 Try a basic meditation technique every morning and you’ll notice that the WILD method is a lot easier and more successful.

 If you’re stuck for things to do once you’re IN the dream, and you’re lucid, you’re also not alone.
 Lots of people find they just don’t know what to do.
 In fact, one of the most common things people try and do is fly, but that’s also one of the most common problems.
 You see, flying in a lucid dream can be difficult.
+Also, watch my video about lucid dreaming with the WILD technique:

 Useful tools for the WILD